-At 1841 meters the Busselton Jetty offers an unprescedented opportunity to walk almost two kilometers out into Geographe Bay.
+At 1841 metres the Busselton Jetty offers an unprescedented opportunity to walk almost two kilometers out into Geographe Bay.
 The Busselton Jetty also has an underwater observatory which was built to take you beneath the waves of Geographe Bay.

 When visiting the Busselton/Margaret River region the Busselton Jetty is one destination to build into your trip.

 The Jetty is 1.8 kilometers long which is quite a distance to stretch out into the blue waters of Geographe Bay.

 Not something you'd want to run.
 But you can walk!

 The Jetty is open from 8:30am to 6pm, and walking the Jetty takes approximately 25 minutes, each way.
 You can purchase tickets at the Interpretive Centre window at the start of the Jetty.
 It is a lovely walk out into Geographe Bay along the Jetty.
 Local fishermen and women are fishing the jetty all throughout the day, and the fresh ocean air makes the walk all the more enjoyable.

 Experience a fun way of making the journey... by train.
 Children and adults love the sight of the small red train, perfectly sized to take passengers back and forth the length of the pier.
 A memorable 1.7km trainride with an unbelievable view of Geographe Bay.
 In summer this is a popular activity, so book your tickets early.

 Combined with the underwater observatory, the Jetty is one of the most beautiful, interesting and stimulating places to visit in the region.

 Not only is the Jetty impressive in length, but the opportunity to go beneath the waves so far from shore and get a glimpse into what life inhabits the bottom of Geographe Bay.
 Wow.